-Infrastructure is a critical dimension to examine, as trade and investment are at the core of the whole Chinese-European relationship.
-The Baltic Sea region is connected to China by both maritime routes and the new Eurasian Land Bridge.
-This connection creates new opportunities for the Nordic-Baltic countries.
+&lt;sup>9Ministry of National Defence Republic of Lithuania, "New assessment of national security threats was presented", both maritime routes and the new Eurasian Land Bridge.
+This connection creates new opportunities for the Nordic and Baltic countries.
 Companies that have strong experience in international trade and a management culture oriented toward innovation are operating in this region and developing joint projects with Chinese firms in sectors such as information and communications technology, marine engineering, environmental technology and renewable energy.